Who is eligible to be in a representative sample of the UK / US?

 - ‘Sex’ is stratified into male and female.

-- ‘Ethnicity (Simplified)’ is stratified into the five categories recommended by the : White, Mixed, Asian, Black and Other.
+- ‘Ethnicity (simplified)’ is stratified into the five categories recommended by the UK Office of National Statistics: White, Mixed, Asian, Black and Other.

-What type of allocation algorithm do you use?
+What type of allocation algorithm does Prolific use?

 How are participants recruited to my representative sample?

-How do you ensure a representative sample reaches my intended sample size?
+How does Prolific ensure a representative sample reaches my intended sample size?

 In practice, we find most representative samples are at least 90% full after 48 hours, and fill completely after loosening.
 This normally results in sample accuracy of 95% or more.